RUSSIAN

 • products and/or projects aimed at expanding and strengthening global IT cooperation.

-To enter the award, you must complete an application by March 25, 2024.
+To enter the award, you must complete an application by March 25, 2025.

-Read the Youth RIGF Award Statutes
+Review the Youth RIGF Award Guidelines for more details.

 ALLIANCE FOR THE PROTECTION OF CHILDREN IN THE DIGITAL ENVIRONMENT